 To celebrate the release of Undercover, we talk to its author Onnis Luque Firstly, please tell us the journey behind Undercover?
 What led you to making it?
 Onnis Luque: The project Undercover began on the 19th September 2017 when an earthquake measuring 7.1 hit Mexico City.
 Incidentally, it was the very same date in 1985

-To celebrate the upcoming release of our new book Undercover, we ask its author Onnis Luque for his five favourite images from the project.
+To celebrate the upcoming release of our new book Undercover, we ask its author Onnis Luque for stories behind five images from the project.
 I was 9 years old when one of the most destructive earthquakes in the history of Mexico City happened.
 Ironically, 32 years later, on the same very day, another devastating earthquake hit the city.
-This is where
+This

 To celebrate the release of No Storm in Sight, we talk to its author Norbert Graf Firstly, please tell us the journey behind No Storm in Sight?
 What led you to making it?
 Norbert Graf: The topic that has been with me for a long time now is the area of tension between mankind and